 Although the full program is not open to ninth graders (graduating in 2019), we do allow Boston-area freshmen to apply provisionally to the program if they're interested in taking one course.
 Download the provisional application for ninth graders.

 Admissions decisions are made on a rolling, first-come, first-served basis, and the selection process is very competitive.

 There is no minimum GPA requirement.
 We evaluate all information submitted—including transcripts, counselor reports, and your GPA—when considering your application.
 You are welcome to submit PSAT, SAT, or ACT test scores, but they are not required.

 Apply early, as space in the program is limited.

 If English is not your native language, take one of the required proficiency tests early to ensure you get your scores in time to apply early in the application cycle.

 - Track our receipt of your supplementary materials by logging into online services.
 You want to be sure that we have all of your application materials on hand.

 NEXT STEPS AFTER ADMISSION

-Course registration opens March 1 for students who have been admitted to the program.
+Course registration opens March 1 at 9 am (Eastern Time) for students who have been admitted to the program.
 Most courses do fill up quickly, so plan to register early.

 If you are admitted to the program as a residential student, you will also request housing online beginning March 1.
 Housing is limited and available on a first-come, first-served basis to eligible students, so be sure to request housing early.